dreinhuber/job-app-helper/README.md

 #### Other Ideas/post MVP:
 - maybe automate some of the filling out - this sort of happens anyway if personal info is stored in browser, but it could be cool to automatically upload a resume, automatically fill in work experience, etc.
     - this should probably come with a feature that marks form elements that maybe aren't certain to have been copied over properly by adding a red border around those input fields.

+# Issues:
+Webpack is running into space issues - main is getting bloated.
+I think it may have to do with the way I'm passing the full applicant info to every input component?
+Not 100% but I may be able to use the useContext hook to offload some of this - there's no reason to be doing this anyway.